Cyclotomic numerical semigroups: Gluings of numerical semigroups

 Hence

-Delorme in \cite{Delorme} proved (but with a different notation) that a numerical semigroup $S$ is a complete intersection if and only if either $S$ is $\mathbb N$ or it is the gluing of two complete intersection numerical semigroups.
+Delorme in \cite{Delorme} proved (but with a different notation) that a numerical semigroup $S$ is a complete intersection if and only if $S$ is either $\mathbb N$ or the gluing of two complete intersection numerical semigroups.
 If we proceed recursively and $A=\{a_1,\ldots, a_t\}$ is a minimal generating system of $S$, we will find positive integers $g_1,\ldots,g_{t-1}$ such that

 By using \cite[Theorem 20]{gluings-fv-hs}, we obtain